pschachte/wybe/WYBE.md

 Most commonly, a procedure that uses a resource is called in the definition of another procedure that uses that resource.
-However, it may also be called from a procedure where the resource name is used as a local variable, or inside a scoped resource use (see [below](#scoping)).
+However, it may also be called from a procedure where the resource name is used as a local variable, or inside a [scoped](#scoping) resource use.

 ### <a name="scoping"></a>Scoping a resource use

 A resource may have its value scoped to a number of statements and the procedures called by those statements, and so on recursively.
-This creates a scope in which the resource is defined;
-on leaving that scope, the resource ceases to exist.

 A scope introducing one or more resources may be specified with a statement of the form:

 > `use` *resource<sub>1</sub>*`,` ... *resource<sub>n</sub>* `in` `{` *body* `}`

-In this case, at the start of the *body*, the resource will be undefined, as it will at the completion of *body*.
+If the resource was undefined prior to entering the `use` statement, it will still be undefined at the start of the *body*, and it will again be undefined after the `use` statement completes.
 If the resource is already defined outside the scope of the `use` statement, the value at the start of *body* will be the same as the value before the `use` statement, and the value at the completion of the *body* will again be the same